baetyl/baetyl/doc/us-en/tutorials/Message-handling-with-local-function-module.md

 **Statement**

-- The operating system as mentioned in this document is Darwin.
+- The operating system as mentioned in this document is Ubuntu18.04.
-- It should be installed for OpenEdge when you read this document, more details please refer to [Build OpenEdge From Source](../setup/Build-from-Source.md )
+- It should be installed for OpenEdge when you read this document, more details please refer to [How-to-quick-install-OpenEdge](../setup/Quick-Install.md)
 - The version of runtime is Python3.6, and for Python2.7, configuration is the same except fot the language difference when coding the scripts
 - The MQTT client toolkit as mentioned in this document is [MQTTBOX](../Resources-download.md#mqttbox-download).
 - The docker image used in this document is compiled from the OpenEdge source code.
 More detailed contents please refer to [Build OpenEdge from source](../setup/Build-OpenEdge-from-Source.md).
 - In this article, the service created based on the Hub module is called `localhub` service.

+**NOTE**：Darwin can install OpenEdge by using OpenEdge source code.
+Please see [How to build image from source code](../setup/Build-OpenEdge-from-Source.md).

 Different from the `localhub` service to transfer message among devices(mqtt clients), this document describes the message handling with Local Function Manager service(also include `localhub` service and Python3.6 runtime service).
 In the document, `localhub` service is used to establish connection between OpenEdge and mqtt client, Python3.6 runtime service is used to handle MQTT messages, and the Local Function Manager service is used to combine `localhub` service with Python3.6 runtime service with message context.